vicsz/mla-c01-study-notes/README.md

 - Use **SageMaker Serverless Inference** for low-volume, spiky traffic to avoid idle instance cost.
 - Use **SageMaker Multi-Model Endpoints** to host multiple models on a single endpoint.
 - Use **AWS Computer Optimizer.**
+- Use **AWS Budgets** to set cost or usage alerts and catch unexpected ML spend early.
 - Use **SageMaker Batch Transform** for batch jobs instead of provisioning real-time endpoints.
+- Use AWS Batch with Spot Instances for long-running or GPU-based containerized ML jobs.
 - Reduce **instance size or type** (e.g., use `ml.m5` instead of `ml.c5` for CPU-bound tasks).
 - **Use SageMaker Debugger** and **Profiler** to optimize resource usage during training.
 - Compress models using **quantization** or **pruning** to reduce inference costs.